-\item \textbf{Unanimity}: when all individuals strictly preferring $a$ over $b$ implies that the aggregate does too.
+\item \text{\textbf{Unanimity}: When all individuals strictly preferring $a$ over $b$ implies that the aggregate does too.}

-\item \textbf{Independence of Irrelevant Alternatives (IIA)}: when the outcome of aggregation with respect to alternatives $a$ and $b$ only depends on the individual preferences with respect to $a$ and $b$.
+\item \textbf{Independence of Irrelevant Alternatives (IIA)}: When the outcome of aggregation with respect to alternatives $a$ and $b$ only depends on the individual preferences with respect to $a$ and $b$.

-\item \textbf{Non-Dictatorship}: There is no individual such that irrespective of the profile, that individual's strict preferences are always present in the aggregate outcome.
-If this condition fails we say the Social Welfare Function has a \term{Dictator}\footnote{Note, a Social Welfare Function cannot have multiple Dictators lest they disagree on strict preferences.}. \end{itemize} \end{definition}
+\item \textbf{Non-Dictatorship}: When there is no individual such that, irrespective of the profile, their strict preferences are always present in the aggregate outcome.
+If this condition fails, we say that the Social Welfare Function has a \term{Dictator}. \end{itemize} \end{Definition}

-\begin{theorem}[Arrow's Impossibility Theorem] If a Social Welfare Function on at least 3 alternatives and 2 individuals satisfies Unrestricted Domain, Unanimity and IIA then it must have a Dictator. \end{theorem}
+\begin{Theorem}[Arrow's Impossibility Theorem] If a Social Welfare Function on at least three alternatives and two individuals satisfies the Unrestricted Domain, Unanimity and IIA, then it must have a Dictator. \end{Theorem}